durian/xlabel/README.md

 # Usage

 This plugin has no menu or userinterface.
-There are seven commands you can assign to a keyboard key or joystick button.
+There are eleven commands you can assign to a keyboard key or joystick button.
 Search for "durian/xlabel" in the keyboard assignment menu in X-Plane.

  - durian/xlabel/toggle_ac_label: shows the AI aircraft labels
  - durian/xlabel/toggle_ap_label: shows the POI labels